rust-lang/book/src/ch04-02-references-and-borrowing.md

 return the values in order to give back ownership, because we never had ownership.

+Also note that we didn't end up writing `*s`, this is because the method `len` will dereference as needed.

 We call the action of creating a reference *borrowing*.
 As in real life, if a person owns something, you can borrow it from them.
 When you’re done, you have to give it back.
 You don’t own it.